Chris-Johnston/Chris-Johnston.github.io/_posts/2020-05-27-home-assistant.md

 But, being able to remotely switch lights on and off can be useful.
-I ran across some 433 MHz switched outlets which are a much cheaper approach to blinking lights on and off.
+I ran across some 433 MHz switched outlets which are a much cheaper approach for blinking lights on and off.

 433 MHz radio is a pretty widely established standard for universal garage door openers, cheap security devices like window reed switches, and more.